bdalpe/django-vouch-proxy-auth/README.md

 ### `VOUCH_PROXY_CREATE_UNKNOWN_USER`
 Default: `True`

 Set this to False if you do not want the middleware to automatically create a user entry on first login.
-You must use the
+You must use the `VouchProxyUserBackend` for this setting to be honored.

 ### `VOUCH_PROXY_FORCE_LOGOUT_IF_NO_COOKIE`
 Default: `False`